 Edith Sanchez isn’t letting anything get in the way of her goals.

-As the middle of five children and a first-generation Latina, Sanchez is striving to become the first in her family to pursue a professional career.
+As the middle of five children and a first-generation Latine, Sanchez is striving to become the first in her family to pursue a professional career.
 But as she works hard to complete her college coursework, she’s also juggling taking care of her siblings, helping with her family’s business, and working to help pay some of the bills.

 “My parents are two hardworking people who have no formal education but have sacrificed everything to bring the bare necessities to the table,” Sanchez said.